Natural Features of Bothnian Sea National Park

 The archipelago of Gummandoora and Pooskeri

-The Gummandoora Archipelago, which can be considered very pristine, is completely covered by strata of glacial till and sand.
+The Gummandoora Archipelago is completely covered by strata of glacial till and sand.
 The till is rocky, which is why the scenery is dominated by boulder fields both by the shores and in the inner parts of the islands.
 Seliskeri Island and a part of Iso-Enskeri Island belong in the National Park.
 They are also some of the area's largest wooded islands.

 The smallish delta of the River Ahlaistenjoki is an ecotone of low salinity and fresh water.
 Vegetation that has adapted to these exceptional conditions reigns in this area, represented, for example, by flat-stalked pondweed (Potamogeton friesii), fineleaf waterdropwort (Oenanthe aquatica) and fan-leaved water crowfoot (Ranunculus circinatus).

 Preiviikinlahti Bay is a wide, fine-sand-bottomed and relatively shallow bay.
-Its shores used to be grazed, but they have since become reed fields and brush.
+The coastal meadows of the beaches are created by pasture land and new land exposed by the water.
+Beaches are easily reed as a result of eutrophication.
 In terms of their flora, the islands of the bay are very interesting.
-The soil is mainly sand and many of the islands are characterised by lichen-based heath vegetation, with almost the only wood species being the wind-blown rowan tree.
+The soil consists of sand and stones and many of the islands are characterised by lichen-based heath vegetation, with almost the only wood species being the wind-blown rowan tree.
 On the low-lying shoreline meadows, you can spot, for example, the seaside centaury (Centaurium littorale), branched centaury (Centaurium pulchellum), fairy flax (Linum catharticum) and knotted pearlwort (Sagina nodosa).
 The islands are also a home to the Gulf of Bothnia specialty, Deschampsia bottnica.
-On the shores, in the potent soil of the accumulated banks of bladderwrack, grow, for example, the woad (Isatis tinctoria) and sea rocket (Cakile maritima).
+On the shores, in the potent soil of the accumulated banks of bladderwrack, grow, for example, the beautiful yellow woad (Isatis tinctoria).

 In terms of bird fauna, the Preiviikinlahti Bay is internationally significant.
 The numbers of species and couples of nesting water birds are great.
 Water birds are represented, for example, by the common shelduck (Tadorna tadorna), garganey (Anas querquedula), northern pintail (Anas acuta), greater scaup (Aythya marila) and common coot (Fulica atra).
 The most common bird on the islands is the common eider (Somateria mollissima).
 The oystercatcher (Haematopus ostralegus), common ringed plover (Charadrius hiaticula), ruddy turnstone (Arenaria interpres), common redshank (Tringa totanus) and common sandpiper (Actitis hypoleucos) are some of the wader species nesting on the islands.
 The highly threatened Baltic dunlin (Calidris alpina schinzii) also nests in the area.